Welcome to Mannix

 11.6.6 Combination of the above

 As indicated more than one sanction may be implemented against a resident.

-11.17 In determining a suitable consequence the DP/ADP will take the following factors into account:
+11.17 In determining a suitable consequence the Deputy Principal/Assistant Deputy Principal will take the following factors into account:

 - What is the seriousness of the behaviour – the degree of impact their actions have on the: overall college community, including its climate and standing in the community; rights of individuals